-(a) Δ T Vs P for Proton candidates that have the Barrel Calorimeter as the timing detector in data.
+(a) Δ T Vs P for Proton candidates that have the Barrel Calorimeter as the timing detector.

-(b) Δ T Vs P for Proton candidates that have the Forward Calorimeter as the timing detector in data.
+(b) Δ T Vs P for Proton candidates that have the Forward Calorimeter as the timing detector.

-(c) Δ T Vs P for Proton candidates that have the Time of Flight as the timing detector in data.
+(c) Δ T Vs P for Proton candidates that have the Time of Flight as the timing detector.

-Figure 4.4: Timing plots for recoil proton candidates during the Spring 2017 run period for GlueX.
+Figure 4.4: Timing plots for proton candidates at GlueX.
 Protons are identified by selecting the horizontal band centered about $\Delta T=0$.
 The curved line deviating below the horizontal proton line comes from miss identified π^+ tracks.
 The additional curved lines above and below $\Delta T=0$ come from π^+ tracks that are associated with the wrong RF bunch.